 7.3.
 Brake Dynamometer and Automation Systems

 The brake dynamometer is a technical system that provides the controlled kinetic energy to the brake under test.
 It primarily transforms rotational kinetic energy into thermal energy (Figure 7.2. ‒ S1).
+Figure 7.2. provides a layout of the test system with the brake dynamometer and shows the interactions with the minimum subsystems required to execute a brake emissions test following this UN GTR.